THE BASIC FLOW

 There are 25 videos, plus text, covering centering, throwing, trimming and glazing that we made expressly for Fireborn students and pertaining to our equipment and glazes.
 Go to our “Help Page” and WATCH THEM

-We offer occasional Sunday workshops which we highly recommend for intermediate and advanced students.
+We offer occasional Saturday or Sunday workshops which we highly recommend.
 READ MORE

 SATURDAY OPEN STUDIO

-We offer open studio on Saturdays between noon and 4:00 p.m.
+We offer open studio on some Saturdays.
 It is a great way to hone your skills with extra practice.
 It depends on whether or not the studio is booked for other activities.
 Also you must be currently enrolled student.
 There is a nominal fee.
 Click to SIGN UP